 Process evaluation

 In accordance with MRC guidance, our process evaluation will assess implementation, mechanisms of action and context.[27]
-We have involved stakeholders in the development of a logic model which describes the way in which the intervention processes will bring about change in the outcomes .
+It runs throughout the trial.
+We have involved stakeholders, including maternity and public health practitioners and members of a lay advisory panel, in the development of a logic model which describes the way in which the intervention processes will bring about change in the outcomes .
 Implementation is being assessed through observation and recording of staff interactions with participants and includes an assessment of Healthy Conversation Skills research nurses’ competence in the skills they have been taught and their confidence in use of the skills.
 Recruitment and retention of participants will be monitored throughout the trial.
 Mechanisms of action will be assessed through interviews with women to find out their experiences of taking part in the trial and, in particular, their experiences of contact with nurses trained in Healthy Conversation Skills.
 We will also examine intermediate outcomes as we hypothesise that change in diet will be facilitated by improvements in women’s self-efficacy.
 In assessing context we will aim to identify any factor that might act as a barrier or facilitator to intervention implementation or effects and will carry out detailed mapping of local services and national policy that might influence the delivery and efficacy of the intervention.

 Ethical considerations

 Information sheets are given to participants outlining the procedures that they will undergo, and plain English is used to facilitate participants’ understanding of the study.
 Participants also have opportunities, at each follow-up appointment, to discuss any concerns with study staff.
-The infant DXA assessments are associated with a low dose of radiation exposure, roughly equivalent to 2 days background radiation in Cornwall (UK), and seven days in other parts of the UK.
-The dose of vitamin D supplementation has been chosen to bring women just into the normal range, to avoid elevating to supranormal levels.
+The infant DXA assessments are associated with a low dose of radiation exposure, roughly equivalent to 2 days background radiation in Cornwall (UK), and seven days in other parts of the UK including Southampton .
+The dose of vitamin D supplementation has been chosen to bring women just into the normal range (> 50 nmol/l circulating 25-hydroxy vitamin D), to avoid elevating to supranormal levels.
+This approach is consistent with that taken in the MAVIDOS study of vitamin D supplementation during pregnancy.
 [10] Previous observational studies in Southampton have suggested low risk of adverse effects from vitamin D supplementation: data form the Princess Anne Cohort study showed a small excess of atopic asthma in children born to mothers with the highest levels of vitamin D in pregnancy.[28]
 However, numbers of children affected were lower than expected from general population prevalence and the confidence intervals around the association were wide.
 No associations between atopy in infancy and high levels of maternal vitamin D have been shown in the Southampton Women’s Survey, and other studies have suggested neutral or negative associations.[29-31]

+Blood and tissue samples will be processed for storage on the day of collection and will be stored in freezers in the MRC Lifecourse Epidemiology Unit, Southampton General Hospital.
+They will be stored until all analyses are completed.
+Professor Cyrus Cooper, Director of the Unit and CI for the SPRING trial, will have custodial responsibility and the samples will be stored in compliance with HTA regulations.

 There is a potential risk of distress with any interview.
 Staff will be trained in interviewing techniques and will terminate the interview in the rare event that questions cause participants distress.
 If a participant should become distressed, they will be reminded of the helpline number and will be referred to support services, a list of which will be available in the research clinic.